Home Articles The Essence of Islamic Civilization

 Tawhid as First Principle of Societism

 Tawhid asserts that “this ummah of yours is a single ummah whose Lord is God.
 Therefore, worship and serve Him.Qur’an 21:92; 23:53.
-Tawhid means that the believers are indeed a single brotherhood, whose members mutually love one another in God, who counsel one another to do justice and be patient3; who cling together without exception to the rope of God and do not separate from one anotheribid., 3:103.; who reckon with one another, enjoining what is good and prohibiting what is evil4; who, finally, obey God and His Prophet5.
+Tawhid means that the believers are indeed a single brotherhood, whose members mutually love one another in God, who counsel one another to do justice and be patientAs Surah Al ‘Asr (103) indicates.
+See also 49:10.; who cling together without exception to the rope of God and do not separate from one anotheribid., 3:103.; who reckon with one another, enjoining what is good and prohibiting what is evilibid., 3:110; 5:82; 9:113; 20:54, 128.; who, finally, obey God and His Prophet.As God has commanded in the verses 3:32, 132; 4:58; 5:95; 24:54; 47:33; 64:12.

 The vision of the ummah is one; so is the feeling or will, as well as the action.
 The ummah is an order of humans consisting of a tripartite consensus of mind, heart, and arm.
 There is consensus in their thought, in their decision, in their attitude and character, and in their arms.
 It is a universal brotherhood that knows neither color nor ethnic identity.
 In its purview, all men are one, measurable only in terms of piety.As the hadith said, quoting the Prophet’s farewell sermon on his last pilgrimage.
-By tripartite consensus, we mean the sameness of vision or mind or thinking, the agreement of will or decision and intention, and the agreement of action or human arms.
-If any one of its members acquires new knowledge, his duty is to teach it to the others.
-If anyone acquires food or comfort, his duty is to share it with others.
-If any one achieves establishment, success, and prosperity, his duty is to help others do likewise.
-The Prophet likened the Muslims to a well-constructed building whose parts consolidate one another; and to an organic body that reacts in its totality whenever any organ or part of it is attacked.
+By tripartite consensus we mean the sameness of vision or mind or thinking, the agreement of will or decision and intention, and the agreement of action or human arms.
+If any one of its members acquires a new knowledge, his duty is to teach it to the others.
+If any one acquires food or comfort, his duty is to share them with the others.
+If any one achieves establishment, success, and prosperity, his duty is to help the others do likewise.The Prophet likened the Muslims to a well-constructed building whose parts consolidate one another; and to an organic body that reacts in its totality whenever any organ or part of it is attacked.

 There is hence no tawhid without the ummah.
 The ummah is the medium of knowledge, of ethics, of the caliphate (vicegerency) of man, of world-affirmation.
 The ummah is a universal order comprehending even those who are not believers.
 It is an order of peace, a Pax Islamica, forever open to all those individuals and groups who accept the principle of the freedom to convince and to be convinced of the truth, who seek a world order in which ideas, goods, wealth, or human bodies are free to move.
-The Pax Islamica is an international order far surpassing the United Nations, that child of yesteryear, aborted and warped by the principles of the nation-state and the dominion of the “big powers,” both of which are constitutive of it.
+The Pax Islamica is an international order far surpassing the United Nations, that child of yesteryear, aborted and warped by the principles of the nation?state and the dominion of the “big powers,” both of which are constitutive of it.
 These principles are, in turn, based upon “national sovereignty” as it has evolved in the ideological history of Europe since the Reformation and the demise of the ideal of the universal community the Church had so far half-heartedly carried.
 But national sovereignty is ultimately based on axiological and ethical relativism.

-The United Nations is successful if it fulfils the negative role of preventing or stopping war between the members.
+The United Nations is successful if it fulfills the negative role of preventing or stopping war between the members.
 Even then, it is an impotent order since it has no army except when the Security Council’s “big power” members agree to provide it ad hoc.
 Per contra, the Pax Islamica was laid down in a permanent constitution by the Prophet in Madinah in the first days of the Hijrah.
 He made it inclusive of Jews of Madinah and the Christians of Najran, guaranteeing to them their identity and their religious, social, and cultural institutions.
 History knows of no other written constitution that has honored the minorities as the constitution of the Islamic state has done.
 The constitution of Madinah has been in force in the various Islamic states for fourteen centuries and has resisted dictators and revolutions of all kinds — including Genghis Khan and Hulagu!

 The ummah then is a world order in addition to being a social order.
 It is the basis of Islamic civilization, its sine qua non.
 In their representation of human reason in the person and career of Hayy ibn Yaqzan, philosophers had discovered that Hayy had by his own effort grown to the point of discovering the truth of Islam, and of tawhid, its essence.
 But having done so, Hayy had to invent or discover the ummah.
 He therefore made for himself a canoe out of a hollowed trunk and set forth on the unknown ocean, to discover the ummah without which all of his knowledge would not cohere with the truth.
 Tawhid is, in short, ummatism.